 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Dubai Islamic Bank reported total carbon emissions of approximately 10,005,480 kg CO2e.
-This figure includes Scope 1 emissions of about 185,330 kg CO2e, Scope 2 emissions of approximately 9,039,210 kg CO2e, and Scope 3 emissions of around 780,940 kg CO2e.
-In 2023, the bank's emissions were lower, totalling about 8,070,000 kg CO2e, with Scope 1 at 228,430 kg CO2e, Scope 2 at 7,762,900 kg CO2e, and Scope 3 at 78,620 kg CO2e.
-Over the years, Dubai Islamic Bank has demonstrated a commitment to reducing its carbon footprint, although specific reduction targets or initiatives have not been disclosed.
-The bank's emissions have fluctuated, with a notable increase from 6,036,200 kg CO2e in 2022 to the 2024 figures.
-This indicates a need for enhanced strategies to manage and mitigate emissions effectively.
-The bank's emissions data reflects its operational impact and highlights the importance of ongoing climate commitments in the financial sector, particularly in the context of global sustainability goals.
+This figure includes 185,330 kg CO2e from Scope 1 emissions, 9,039,210 kg CO2e from Scope 2 emissions, and 780,940 kg CO2e from Scope 3 emissions.
+In comparison, the bank's emissions for 2023 were about 8,070,000 kg CO2e, with Scope 1 at 228,430 kg CO2e, Scope 2 at 7,762,900 kg CO2e, and Scope 3 at 78,620 kg CO2e.
+Over the past two years, Dubai Islamic Bank has demonstrated a commitment to reducing its carbon footprint, although specific reduction targets or initiatives have not been disclosed.
+The bank's emissions data is sourced directly from Dubai Islamic Bank P.J.S.C. and is not cascaded from any parent organization.
+The bank's emissions intensity has been reported, with a GHG emission intensity of approximately 4,710 kg CO2e per employee in 2024, reflecting its operational impact.
+As part of its sustainability efforts, Dubai Islamic Bank continues to monitor and report its emissions across all three scopes, aligning with industry standards for climate accountability.

 Access structured emissions data, company-specific emission factors, and source documents